Protecting Our Patients. Serving Our Members.

 - At least one year of experience as a Registered Nurse in an intensive care setting.
 The average experience of RNs entering nurse anesthesia educational programs is 2.9 years.

-- Graduation with a minimum of a master’s degree from a nurse anesthesia educational program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
-As of August 2019, there were 121 accredited nurse anesthesia programs in the United States and Puerto Rico, using more than 1,870 active clinical sites; 91 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.
+- Graduation with a minimum of a doctoral degree from a nurse anesthesia educational program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+There were 121 accredited nurse anesthesia programs in the United States and Puerto Rico, using more than 1,870 active clinical sites; 91 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.

 - Nurse anesthesia programs range from 24-51 months, depending on university requirements.
 Programs include clinical settings and experiences.
 Graduates of nurse anesthesia educational programs have an average of 9,369 hours of clinical experience.